On holomorphic mappings with relatively $p$-compact range: Introduction

+In parallelism with the linear case, we introduce the notion of right $p$-nuclear holomorphic mapping from $U$ to $F$, study its linearisation on $\G^\infty(U)$, analyse its ideal property and show that every right $p$-nuclear holomorphic mapping has relatively $p$-compact range.

-Among other results, we obtain some inclusion relations of $\H^\infty_{\K_p}$-spaces, factorize their members through a quotient space of $\ell_{p^*}$, characterize holomorphic mappings with relatively $p$-compact range as those bounded holomorphic mappings whose transposes are quasi $p$-nuclear operators (respectively, factor through a subspace of $\ell_p$), and show that $\H^\infty_{\K_p}(U,F)$ is the smallest surjective bounded-holomorphic ideal which contains the space of all $p$-nuclear holomorphic mappings from $U$ into $F$.
+Moreover, we characterize the members of $\H^\infty_{\K_p}(U,F)$ as those bounded holomorphic mappings from $U$ to $F$ which factorize through a quotient space of $\ell_{p^*}$, and also as those whose transposes are quasi $p$-nuclear operators (respectively, factor through a closed subspace of $\ell_p$).